AviatrixSystems/avxlabs-docs/ace_pro/docs/lab1.md

 VPC
 ```

-From there, navigate to `Subnets` in the navigation panel, on the left-handf side.
+In the VPC section, navigate to `Subnets` in the left-hand navigation panel.

-As you can see, the Controller has created 1 Public Subnet and 1 Private Subnet per Availability Zone.
-Since us-west-2 has 4 AZs, therefore **eight** subnets are created.
+As you can see, the Controller has created one Public Subnet and one Private Subnet for each Availability Zone.
+Since the us-west-2 region has four Availability Zones, a total of **eight** subnets have been created.

 ```{figure} images/lab1-newpic7.png
 ---